compgeolab/website/manual/communication.md

 ## Social media

-* Lab members are encouraged to be respectful and kind while participating if they are representing themselves as lab members.
+* Lab members are encouraged to be respectful and kind while participating in social media if they are representing themselves as lab members.